MRS111-OS/pixel_ros2/shell_scripts/proxy_jumper_setup/rdp_ssh_tunnel_guide.md

-# Remote RDP Access via SSH Tunnel with Proxy Jumper
+# 🛰️ Remote RDP Access via SSH Tunnel with Proxy Jumper

-This document outlines the complete working setup to access a remote Ubuntu machine's desktop (via `xrdp`) through an SSH tunnel using a **jump server**.
+This document outlines the complete working setup to access a remote Ubuntu machine's desktop (via `xrdp`) through an SSH reverse tunnel using a **jump server**.
 It supports both same-network and remote access cases.

 ---

-## ✅ Part A: Configure the Host (RDP Server) – Ubuntu Machine
+## ✅ Part A: Configure the Host (Ubuntu RDP Server)

 ### 1. Install xrdp